Supreme Court rules California law giving union organizers access to workers on the state’s farms violates the rights of the property owners

 The California Supreme Court upheld the rules on a 4-to-3 vote in 1976, and the provisions have gone unchallenged until now.

-But two fruit growers — Cedar Point Nursery in northern California and Fowler Packing in Fresno — say allowing union activists onto their property violates the constitutional prohibition against the “taking” of property by government without adequate compensation, and to exclude people who are not welcome.
+But two fruit growers — Cedar Point Nursery in Northern California and Fowler Packing in Fresno — say allowing union activists onto their property violates the constitutional prohibition against the “taking” of property by government without adequate compensation, and an owner’s ability to exclude people who are not welcome.
 They are represented by the conservative Pacific Legal Foundation.

 The case split the liberal and conservative judges on the U.S. Court of Appeals for the 9th Circuit, which said in a narrow vote that the union-access rule did not rise to the level of an unconstitutional taking because the property access was not permanent.

-“Today’s ruling is a huge victory for property rights,” said Pacific Legal Foundation senior attorney Joshua Thompson, who argued the case before the Court.
+“Today’s ruling is a huge victory for property rights,” said Pacific Legal Foundation senior attorney Joshua Thompson, who argued the case before the court.
 “Today’s decision affirms that one of the most fundamental aspects of property is the right to decide who can and can’t access your property.